OSGeo/gdal/doc/source/programs/gdal_vector_layer_algebra.rst

 The  command takes a vector input source and a method source and generates the output of the operation in the specified output file.

+Since GDAL 3.14, :program:`gdal vector layer-algebra` can be used as a step of a pipeline.

 Program-Specific Options
 ------------------------